Tonymiugrey/STOP-UPDATING-Hackintosh-HP-PAVILION-GAMING-LAPTOP-15-dk0xxx/README.md

 1. Sometimes the volume may not work.
 Restart and it wil work.
 If nothing happens after reboot, please reboot again...😅

-2. Poor battary life after sleep.

-3. Sometimes the temperature of SSD (PM981) will be high.
+2. Sometimes the temperature of SSD (PM981) will be high.

 #### About PM981